srv328/fundamental-algorithms-and-data-structures/README.md

 in this repository you can find:

-1. doubly linked ring list
+1. double linked ring list
 2. red-black tree
 3. sorting algorithms
 4. searching in a substring